-Concerns that dry weather will hurt production have helped push up palm oil prices about 8 percent in February, setting the market on track for its biggest monthly gain in four months.
+Concern the weather will hurt production has helped push up palm oil prices about 8 percent in February, setting the market on track for its biggest monthly gain in four months.

 The lack of rain is also believed to have caused extensive damage to the rice crop.

-In Singapore the dry weather is being blamed in part for the mass death of fish stocks at several offshore farms.
-Around 160 tonnes of fish have died in recent weeks because of a lack of oxygen in the water.
+In Singapore, the dry weather is being blamed in part for the death of fish stocks at several offshore farms.
+About 160 tons of fish have died in recent weeks because of a lack of oxygen in the water.

-The Malaysian Fire and Rescue Department (JBPM) said it had received more than 7,000 calls involving forest and bush fires nationwide since the beginning of February, due to the hot weather, five times higher than in the same period last year.
+The Malaysian Fire and Rescue Department said it had got more than 7,000 calls about forest and bush fires nationwide since early February, five times more than usual.